Welcome to the Community of St. Bridget!

 We know, however, that rapid warming of the planet increases the risk of crossing climatic points of no return, possibly setting in motion large-scale ocean circulation changes, the loss of major ice sheets, and species extinctions.
 The climatic consequences of exceeding such thresholds are not confined to the next one or two electoral cycles.
 They have lifetimes of many thousands of years.

 Please read the full text of the letter.
-In November, please vote for politicians who recognize the urgent need for action to mitigate the consequences of human caused global warming.
+On November 8th, please vote for politicians who recognize the urgent need for action to mitigate the consequences of human caused global warming.
 We must drastically reduce our use of oil, coal and gas.
 No other issue is more important.

 The poor have to labor in the face of the majestic equality of the law,